“He has beaten his last retreat, and will sleep peacefully until the Reveille on resurrection morn.”

 — Inscription on the monument to John Boulton Young, Sunbury Cemetery, Sunbury, Pennsylvania

 In early 1852, the Youngs welcomed the arrival of another child.
-Their joy was short lived, however; that daughter, Catharine, died just four months later — in April of 1852.
-By 1860, the Youngs were living in their own home in Sunbury, and the household now included Boulty and his older brother, William Dewert L. (born c.
-1847), and their younger siblings: Mary Elizabeth (1850-1926), George Weaver (1853-1921), Kate Irene (1855-1927), and Gertrude Louise (1859-1898).
-The family’s patriarch, Michael Young, supported the growing family on the wages of a laborer, and had worked so diligently that, by June of that year, he had amassed $800 in real estate and $260 in personal property holdings (roughly $33,000 in 2019 dollars, according to one CPI Inflation Calculator).
+Their joy was short lived, however; that daughter, Catharine, died just four months later—in April of 1852.
+By 1860, the Youngs were living in their own home in Sunbury, and the household now included Boulty and his older brother, William Dewert L. (born circa 1847), and their younger siblings: Mary Elizabeth (1850-1926), George Weaver (1853-1921), Kate Irene (1855-1927), and Gertrude Louise (1859-1898).
+The family’s patriarch, Michael Young, supported the growing family on the wages of a laborer, and had worked so diligently that, by June of that year, he had amassed $800 in real estate and $260 in personal property holdings (roughly $33,000 in 2019 dollars).

 The Youngs’ sense of security, though, would not last long.
 Before the year was out, they and their fellow Northumberland County residents were reading regular newspaper accounts of the worsening relations between America’s North and South.
 On 20 December 1860, South Carolina became the first state to secede from the United States, followed by Mississippi, Florida and Alabama on 9, 10 and 11 January 1861.
 Like rapidly toppling dominos, Georgia and Louisiana then also abandoned the Union on 19 and 26 January 1861, followed by Texas on 1 February.
 Fort Sumter then fell to Confederate States Army forces on 15 April.